Indian Overseas Bank: The new millennium

 In 2000, IOB engaged in an initial public offering (IPO) that brought the government's share in the bank's equity down to 75%.
 In 2001 IOB acquired the Mumbai-based Adarsha Janata Sahakari Bank, which gave it a branch in Mumbai.
 Then in 2009 IOB took over Shree Suvarna Sahakari Bank, which was founded in 1969 and had its head office in Pune.
 Shree Suvarna Sahakari Bank had been in administration since 2006.
 It had nine branches in Pune, two in Mumbai and one in Shirpur.
 The total employee strength was estimated to be little over 100.

 IOB opened an extension counter at New Kathiresan Temple complex, Bambalapitiya, Sri Lanka, on 29 August 2003.

 In 2005 IOB opened a representative office in Guangzhou, China.
 The next year IOB opened another representative office, this time in Kuala Lumpur.
 In 2009 IOB opened a Representative office in Dubai, United Arab Emirates.

 In the new millennium, international expansion picked up once again.
 In 2007, IOB took over Bharat Overseas Bank.
 Then in 2009 IOB acquired Pune-based Shree Suvarna Sahakari Bank, which had been established in 1969; the bank had nine branches in Pune, two in Mumbai, and one in Shripur.

 In 2010 Malaysia awarded a commercial banking license to a locally incorporated bank to be jointly owned by Bank of Baroda, Indian Overseas Bank and Andhra Bank.
 The new bank, India International Bank (Malaysia), commenced operations in 2012 in Kuala Lumpur, which has a large population of Indians.
 Andhra Bank holds a 25% stake in the joint-venture, Bank of Baroda owns 40%, and IOB the remaining 35%.

 IOB opened an Offshore Banking Unit in Colombo, Sri Lanka, on 31 August 2013.
 The bank also upgraded its existing Extension Counter at Bambalapitiya into a full-fledged branch.

-Today, Indian Overseas Bank covers a vast domain in the banking sector with over 3214 domestic branches, 3270 ATMs and 4 overseas branches.

-IOB is now aggressively focussing on ‘digital banking’, with a view to doing away with all the paperwork like cheques, pay-in slips, demand drafts and so on, through its robust digital platform.
-Through Digital Banking, IOB wants to give its customers the luxury of freely accessing and performing all traditional banking activities 24x7 without having to personally go to a bank branch to get one’s work done.
-Digital Banking with IOB is possible through a laptop, tablet or one’s mobile phone.
-Over the last few years, Digital Banking has drastically changed the way IOB and its customers interact with each other.
-More and more IOB customers are today being connected to its Digital Banking platform with each passing day.

-Milestones
+As of March-2024, IOB has 3236 branches, 3506 ATMs and 6379 business correspondents across the country.